 Or how about making a cheesecake platter as a showstopping party dessert.... mini cheesecakes with four or five different toppings for guests to choose from?

 - Oreo cheesecake Separate the biscuits from their creamy centre, blitz the biscuits into crumbs, sprinkle onto the cheesecakes then pop halved Oreos on top.

 - Summer fruits Top the cheesecakes with fresh strawberries, raspberries and blueberries, with a sprig of fresh mint and a drizzle of strawberry sauce.

 - Chocolate cheesecake Stir 50g melted dark chocolate through the cheesecake filling before putting it into the moulds, then top the cheesecakes with more melted dark chocolate and chocolate shavings.
 (Check chocolate is vegan).

-- Banoffee cheesecake Make a quick microwave toffee sauce – 4 tbsp light brown sugar, 2 tbsp dairy-free cream, 1 tbsp vegan block margarine microwaved together in a bowl or jug for 2 minutes, then set aside to cool.
+- Banoffee cheesecake Make a quick microwave toffee sauce - 4 tablespoon light brown sugar, 2 tablespoon dairy-free cream, 1 tablespoon vegan block margarine microwaved together in a bowl or jug for 2 minutes, then set aside to cool.
 Just before serving, top the cheesecakes with banana slices and a generous drizzle of toffee sauce.